Alocasia 'Regal Shield' Care Indoors, Common Problems and their Remedies

-Alocasia 'Regal Shield' commonly called Regal Shield Elephant Ear or Regal Shield Alocasia is one of the popular Alocasia varieties with heart-shaped, dark-green to almost black leaves with light-green venation on light-green stems.
+Alocasia 'Regal Shield' commonly called Regal Shield, Regal Shield Elephant Ear or Regal Shield Alocasia is one of the popular Alocasia varieties with heart-shaped, dark-green to almost black leaves with light-green venation on light-green stems.

 Alocasia 'Regal Shield', Regal Shield Elephant Ear